Nativity of Jesus

-The nativity of Jesus, nativity of Christ, birth of Jesus or birth of Christ is described in the biblical gospels of Luke and Matthew.
-The two accounts agree that Jesus was born in Bethlehem in Judaea, his mother Mary was engaged to a man named Joseph, who was descended from King David and was not his biological father, and that his birth was caused by divine intervention.
-Many modern scholars consider the birth narratives unhistorical because they are laced with theology and present two different accounts which cannot be harmonised into a single coherent narrative.
-But many others view the discussion of historicity as secondary, given that gospels were primarily written as theological documents rather than chronological timelines.
+The Nativity or birth of Jesus Christ is found in the biblical gospels of Matthew and Luke.
+The two accounts agree that Jesus was born in Bethlehem, modern day Palestine, in Roman-controlled Judea, that his mother, Mary, was engaged to a man named Joseph, who was descended from King David and was not his biological father, and that his birth was caused by divine intervention.
+The majority of contemporary scholars do not see the two canonical gospel Nativity stories as historically factual since they present clashing accounts and irreconcilable genealogies.
+The secular history of the time does not synchronize with the narratives of the birth and early childhood of Jesus in the two gospels.
+Some view the question of historicity as secondary, given that gospels were primarily written as theological documents rather than chronological timelines.

-The nativity is the basis for the Christian holiday of Christmas, and plays a major role in the Christian liturgical year.
-Many Christians traditionally display small manger scenes depicting the nativity in their homes, or attend nativity plays or Christmas pageants focusing on the nativity cycle in the Bible.
-Elaborate nativity displays featuring life-sized statues are a tradition in many continental European countries during the Christmas season.
+The Nativity is the basis for the Christian holiday of Christmas and plays a major role in the Christian liturgical year.
+Many Christians traditionally display small manger scenes depicting the Nativity within or outside of their homes, or attend Nativity plays or Christmas pageants focusing on the Nativity cycle in the Bible.
+Elaborate Nativity displays featuring life-sized statues are a tradition in many continental European countries during the Christmas season.

-The artistic depiction of the nativity has been an important subject for Christian artists since the 4th century.
-Artistic depictions of the nativity scene since the 13th century have emphasized the humility of Jesus and promoted a more tender image of him, a major change from the early "Lord and Master" image, mirroring changes in the common approaches taken by Christian pastoral ministry during the same era.
+The artistic depiction of the Nativity has been an important subject for Christian artists since the 4th century.
+Artistic depictions of the Nativity scene since the 13th century have emphasized the humility of Jesus and promoted a more tender image of him, a major change from the early "Lord and Master" image, mirroring changes in the common approaches taken by Christian pastoral ministry during the same era.